 Atari Logo

 Atari Emblem

 The original lettering was designed by the same designer who created the Atari symbol.
-He made the corners of the letters partially rounded and depicted the capital “R” with a single curved line.
+He rounded the corners of the letters slightly and depicted the capital “R” as a single curved line.
 In the late 1990s, the SF Atarian System font was created based on the wordmark.
 Its publisher is ShyFoundry.
 The traditional logo color is red, usually combined with white.
-The modern version uses the bright and rich shade # E5141E.
+The modern version uses the bright, rich shade #E5141E.

+Atari Logo